DavidMertz/RegEx_Puzzles/book.md

 Combining these:

 ```
 >>> cardsort(prettify('8C AS 4H KS 2C'))
 'A♠ K♠ 8♣ 4♥ 2♣'
 ```

+\newpage

-More regular expressions in the next puzzles which continue this theme.
+We will need more regular expressions in the next few puzzles which continue this poker theme.

 \newpage

 ## Playing Poker (Part 2)

 In the last puzzle, you converted "poker hands" from ASCII to Unicode suit symbols, and you also made sure that hands are listed in